 Transgender man finds — and creates — refuge in his family’s small-town restaurant

-From the series California Foodways, we go to Rosebud's Cafe, where Tyx Pulskamp and his family push the boundaries of what people are ready for.
+In 2021, Mayor London Breed signed a proclamation declaring AUGUST Transgender History month, — the first of its kind in the nation.
+So, today we are revisiting this story from the series California Foodways, we go to Rosebud's Cafe, where Tyx Pulskamp and his family push the boundaries of what people are ready for.

 Tyx Pulskamp shows me around his family’s farm, tucked into the rolling hills of Amador County, southeast of Sacramento.

 “There are something like a thousand strawberry plants right here.
 And we jar all our jam in the cafe.”

 What his family grows and raises on the farm, they serve at Rosebud’s Cafe, which they opened in the nearby town of Jackson nearly 30 years ago.

 “These are Barbados Blackbottom Sheep,” Tyx tells me.
 “We have a nice lamb burger on the menu right now.”

 He admits, it’s a bit of an experiment, and not everything works.
 Take the duck eggs.